Dr Aung Pyae Phyo

 Aung Pyae Phyo

-In 2019 Aung Pyae Phyo received post-doctoral International Training fellowship from the Wellcome Trust to assess the immune decay after malaria elimination and the risk of malaria resurgence, and a seed grant from Australian Centre of Research Excellence in Malaria Elimination (ACREME) for the project Field evaluation of a point-of-contact device for P. falciparum malaria sero-surveillance
+After receiving his DPhil in Clinical Medicine at Oxford University in 2017, Aung moved to MORU's Myanmar Oxford Clinical Research Unit (MOCRU) in Yangon, Myanmar and worked as a senior clinician scientist until 2021.
+In 2019 he received the post-doctoral International Training fellowship from the Wellcome Trust to assess tthe immune decay after malaria elimination and the risk of malaria resurgence, and a seed grant from Australian Centre of Research Excellence in Malaria Elimination (ACREME) for the project: Field evaluation of a point-of-contact device for P. falciparum malaria sero-surveillance.

 Triple artemisinin-based combination therapies for malaria: proceed with caution - Authors' reply.